daiangan/voiceflow-twilio-ivr/README.md

 #### About this project

-This project is created and maintained by:
+This project was created and is maintained by:
 <br>
 __Daian Gan__<br>
 Github: [daiangan](https://github.com/daiangan)<br/>